xchen948-cpu/ai-agent-data-audit/README.md

 ---

 Built during a data-analysis internship (2026).
-The underlying RFM / cohort-retention / LTV analyses I implemented by hand — which is what made auditing the agents possible — live in a companion repo.
+The underlying RFM / cohort-retention / LTV analyses I implemented by hand, which is what made auditing the agents possible — live in a companion repo.